-• The dissolution of parliament is a powerful political tool.
-The location and extent of the dissolution power will therefore affect the overall balance of power in the polity.
-If a broad power of dissolution is vested in the head of state or cabinet, then the political system will tend to concentrate powers in those institutions; if the dissolution power is limited, or is exercised by parliament itself, then parliament will be a relatively stronger institution.
+The dissolution of parliament is a powerful political tool which, being closely associated with the process of government formation and removal, can affect the overall balance of power in the polity.
+If a broad power of dissolution is vested in the head of state or head of government, then the political system will tend to concentrate powers in those institutions, which may encourage stable and effective government, but at the cost of diminished parliamentary scrutiny; if the dissolution power is limited, or is exercised by parliament itself, then parliament will be a relatively stronger institution, which may have advantages in terms of deliberation, inclusion and accountability, but at the potential cost of executive strength and stability.